 - Dr. Tyson Beach, Assistant Professor at the University of Toronto, who has performed research in challenging work environments and worked extensively with the firefighting community, will discuss shortcomings, successes and approaches related to training workers for MMH.

-- Allison Stephens, Technical Leader in Assembly Ergonomics at the Ford Motor Company will present an industrial perspective on strategies to design and plan your material handling to optimize the workplace and minimize the injury risk.
+- Allison Stephens, Advanced Ergonomic Studies Program Coordinator at Fanshawe College, will present an industrial perspective on strategies to design and plan your material handling to optimize the workplace and minimize injury risk.

 Our collaborators – Ontario health and safety associations (PSHSA, IHSA, WSPS), worker representatives (Unifor, Ontario Building Trades), the Occupational Health Clinics for Ontario Workers, the Ministry of Labour, and healthcare organizations – will be bringing you an exciting afternoon with a variety of industry specific sessions providing case studies and notary discussants highlighting implementation strategies and successful interventions for MSD prevention.